 The flaming dragon crawled out of the suspended container, leaving fragments of burning shell on the glass table.
 Removed form the direct heat of the fire, the Fireball started to cool down.
 He was splayed, flames dying on her glittering red scales, on the table.
 Gazing confusedly up at the four awestruck faces before her, he was easily the most adorable thing I’d ever seen.

 “You want me to…” I trailed off, stunned.
 In the hatchery, it was a ridiculously important thing to be a dragon’s first human contact.
 These creatures are so smart that they can form behavioral traits based on the first person/momma dragon they are introduced to.

 “Yes.”
 Charlie raised an eyebrow, daring me to fight him.
 “Use the gloves.”
 I tugged the bulky gloves onto my hands and reached out to pick up the baby, who stared at me with blinking brown eyes.
-As she cooled down even more, gold scales formed sloping ridges down her spine.
-She coughed and a little ball of flame flew out of her snout.
+As he cooled down even more, gold scales formed sloping ridges down his spine.
+He coughed and a little ball of flame flew out of his snout.

-She snuggled against my chest, purring as her forked tail curled protectively around her eyes.
+She snuggled against my chest, purring as her forked tail curled protectively around his eyes.

 “Oh my god.”
 I whispered gleefully.
 “This is the best thing ever.”
 Charlie, who was starting to clean up the mess on the table, momentarily stopped what he was doing to wink at me, his dimple flashing and eyes alight.

 “Girl’s got a gift, Charlie.”
 Andrew said pointedly, nudging Charlie as he passed, pausing his sweeping of the floor to nod to the dozing dragon in my arms.

 “I know.”
 Charlie replied, intentionally loudly enough for me to hear.
 He sent me a smoldering look from beneath his brows, blue eyes intense, and I could feel my knees start to get wobbly.